-Groups enable you to place instances into useful collections.
+Groups organize instances into useful collections.
 For example, you can create groups for development and production instances.
 Instances added to each group inherit the Advisors scheduled for that group.

 The primary uses for groups are:

 Access Control: You can assign users to specific groups.
-This means the user sees only those instances in the group to which they have rights.
+The user sees only those instances in the group to which they have rights.
 The groups are associated with Roles, and the users are assigned to the roles.
-For more information, see Chapter 23, Access Control.
+For more information, see Chapter 21, Access Control.

-Convenience: grouping related instances together, in order to ensure consistent Advisor scheduling and event generation.
+Organization: grouping related instances together, in order to ensure consistent Advisor scheduling and event generation.
 An instance can belong to multiple groups.
 It is not possible for instances involved in a replication topology to belong to multiple groups.